Introduction to VAT OSS

 Key Aspects of VAT OSS

-• VAT OSS sales are reported to HMRC on a quarterly basis.
+- VAT OSS sales are reported on a quarterly basis.

-• A single payment is made by the UK business to HMRC, who will then distribute the VAT to each individual EU country.
+- A single payment is made by the UK business to an EU authority (typically we chose Ireland, as they speak English), who will then distribute the VAT to each individual EU country.

 What does a VAT OSS return look like?